semmypurewal/node-dev-bootstrap/README.md

 To set up, make sure you have ruby gems and VirtualBox (> 4.0) installed.
 Next:

     gem install vagrant
+    vagrant box add base http://files.vagrantup.com/lucid32.box

+If you already have Vagrant, make sure it's a later version (> 0.9.0).

-Finally, clone this repository and type
+Clone this repository and type

     vagrant up